 External board directors receive an annual fixed amount for their membership on the Board of Directors as basic remuneration and, where applicable, for membership on the Steering Committee and sub-steering committees, which may be higher for people who hold positions on the Board itself or who chair any of the Board committees or sub-committees.
 In addition, members of the Steering Committee shall receive an allowance for attending its meetings.
-This remuneration may be supplemented with other non-monetary remuneration as established for the company staff in general.
+This remuneration may be supplemented with non-monetary compensation, such as life insurance in case of death, health insurance, discounts on products marketed by MAPFRE Group companies and others in line with those established in general for Company personnel.